claytonsingh/golib/dotaccess/readme.md

 The library handles type conversion and validation automatically based on the generic type parameter used when creating an accessor.

-**Note**: The field is bound to the accessor during the call to GetAccessor / GetAccessorDot.
+**Note**: The field is bound to the accessor during the call to NewAccessor / NewAccessorDot.
 If you need to access the same field on different objects, create a multiple accessors.

 ```go
 type Address struct {